fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/filter-data.md

 **Equals** is a filter operator which can be used when you want to filter specific data value.

 In the above tabular data, the **Country** column has three countries.
-To filter the data for **United States,** run the following query:
+The code to filter the data for **United States,** is given below:

 ```
 DataModel equalOperation = model.Where("Country = United States");